remix-run/remix/docs/guides/data-writes.md

 ## Plain HTML Forms

-After teaching workshops to our company <a href="https://reacttraining.com">React Training</a> for years, we've learned that a lot of newer web developers (though no fault of their own) don't actually know how `<form>` works!
+After teaching workshops with our company <a href="https://reacttraining.com">React Training</a> for years, we've learned that a lot of newer web developers (though no fault of their own) don't actually know how `<form>` works!

 Since Remix `<Form>` works identically to `<form>` (with a couple of extra goodies for optimistic UI etc.), we're going to brush up on plain ol' HTML forms, so you can learn both HTML and Remix at the same time.